timothymeyers/NoOpsAccelerator/README.md

 * GitHub Actions Scripts provides guidance on the scripts available to help simplify the onboarding process to Azure Landing Zones design using GitHub Actions.
 * GitHub Actions provides guidance on the manual steps for onboarding to the Azure Landing Zones design using GitHub Actions.

-## SCCA Compliant Hub/Spoke Design(Referred as Mission Landing Zone)

-NoOps Accelerator can be used to create a SCCA Compliant Hub/Spoke Design(Referred as Mission Landing Zone) based on the [Azure Mission Landing Zone Conceptual Architecture][mlz_architecture].

-The [NoOps Accelerator - SCCA Compliant Hub/Spoke Design(Referred as Mission Landing Zone)](src/bicep/platforms/lz-platform-scca-hub-3spoke/) is set up in a hub and spoke design with Logging, separated by tiers: T0 (Identity and Authorization), T1 (Infrastructure Operations), T2 (DevSecOps and Shared Services), and multiple T3s (Workloads).

-Access control can be configured to allow separation of duties between all tiers.

 ## Bicep Modules